anuzpandey/laravel-nepal-contents/.github/pull_request_template.md

 - [ ] Video (`/videos`)
 - [ ] Other (please describe):

+---

 ## Checklist
 - [ ] The filename is correct (e.g., `username.md`, `project-name.md`).
 - [ ] I included proper **Frontmatter metadata**.
 - [ ] I used Markdown formatting where required.
 - [ ] I tested the Markdown preview to ensure it renders properly.

+---

-## Description
+## Description (Optional)
 Provide a short description of what you’re adding or updating: